-After fertilisation occurs, the fertilised egg is transported through the fallopian tube and into the uterus by ciliated cells.
+After fertilisation occurs, ciliated cells help transport the fertilised egg through the fallopian tube and into the uterus.
 Once it reaches the uterus, the fertilised egg implants into the uterine wall and begins to divide and grow.

 Some of the cells produced during this process will form the placenta.
 This is an organ that attaches to the uterine wall and provides nutrients and oxygen to the growing fetus.